Knya819/Kelly-algo-assessment/algo-exercise/getting-started/README.md

+# Important Note
+For optimal performance, please switch to either the `node-two` or `node-four` branch, as the code may not function properly on the `main` branch.
+This ensures all dependencies and configurations are compatible with the current UI implementation.

 # Project Overview

 The aim of this project is to develop an algorithmic trading system that executes buy, sell, and cancel actions on child orders with the objective of generating a profit.